Kong/terraform-provider-konnect/docs/resources/gateway_plugin_datakit.md

 - `body` (String) HTTP request body
 - `headers` (String) HTTP request headers
+- `http_proxy` (String) The HTTP proxy URL.
+This proxy server will be used for HTTP requests.
+- `https_proxy` (String) The HTTPS proxy URL.
+This proxy server will be used for HTTPS requests.
+- `proxy_auth_password` (String) The password to authenticate with, if the forward proxy is protected by basic authentication.
+- `proxy_auth_username` (String) The username to authenticate with, if the forward proxy is protected by basic authentication.
 - `query` (String) HTTP request query
+- `url` (String) HTTP request URL

 <a id="nestedatt--config--nodes--call--outputs"></a>